 The first full day the kids did Florence Medieval and Renaissance Life art and cultural workshop while the parents enjoyed a long lingering Tuscan lunch outside in the piazza at Trattoria Quattro Leone.
 In the evening, they visited the famous Duomo and the carousel in Piazza Repubblica.

 The next day, they did a pizza-making class at a local pizzeria followed by gelato tour with Curious Appetite.
-On their last day staying in Florence, they took a day trip with a chauffeured driver to Lucca, where they rented bike to bike on the Lucca city walls and enjoyed lunch at Trattoria Gigi.
+On their last day staying in Florence, they took a day trip with a chauffeured driver to Lucca, where they rented bikes to bike on the Lucca city walls and enjoyed lunch at Trattoria Gigi.
 After lunch, they departed for a stop to see the Leaning Tower of Pisa, and then returned to Florence by 5:30 pm.
-The kids loved the charm of Lucca, and the driver (from Cusi Florence) stopped along some of the Tuscan country roads on the trip back for photos with a view!
+The kids loved the charm of Lucca, and the driver (booked through Elaia Travel) stopped along some of the Tuscan country roads on the trip back for photos with a view!

 The family departed from Florence the following day by train to head down to Naples.
 They arrived in Naples at 12:30 and a private driver met them at the station.
 The driver took them to have some famous Naples pizza for lunch at Pizzeria di Matteo in the city center.
 The driver waited, attending to the car and the luggage during the meal, and then took them to their hotel on the Amalfi Coast, about an hour drive or so.